opencv/opencv/doc/js_tutorials/js_gui/js_video_display/js_video_display.markdown

     }, 33);
 @endcode

 In addition, OpenCV.js implements cv.VideoCapture using the above method.
-You need not to
-add the hidden canvas tag manually.
+You need not to add the hidden canvas tag manually.
+For performance reasons, the mat passed to read() function should be constructed with cv.CV_8UC4 type and same size as the video.
 The above code of playing video could be simplified as below.
 @code{.js}
 let src = new cv.Mat(height, width, cv.CV_8UC4);
 let dst = new cv.Mat(height, width, cv.CV_8UC1);